bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 So I can say, hey, it's time to upgrade.
 And it's much simpler in that way too.
 So this is something that we just learned through experience that we over-designed the original protocol.
-And now whether this becomes a separate change or goes in with an  Eltoochange or not, this is something we're going to discuss at the summit.
+And now whether this becomes a separate change or goes in with an  Eltoo change or not, this is something we're going to discuss at the summit.
 But from my point of view, we end up with a more robust and simple protocol at the end of this.
 And it turns out that supporting both is actually pretty easy.

-Mark Erhardt: 00:16:10
+Adam Jonas: 00:16:10

 When we were talking about  Eltoo, you're talking about changes and you're sort of casually mentioning the soft fork piece of it.
-I mean, there's not going well, there's Greg Sanders will be there and he's obviously thinking about this, but you don't really have the people at the table that are actually doing like would be pulling the soft fork together that are that really understand the lightning case, I guess.
+I mean, there's not going well, there's Greg Sanders will be there and he's obviously thinking about this, but you don't really have the people at the table that are actually doing like would be pulling the soft fork together that really understand the lightning case, I guess.
-Maybe AJ, maybe InstaGibs.
+Maybe AJ, maybe Instagibbs.
 The list gets very short after that.
 So, like, how are you able to communicate those needs down to the lower layer?